 The clamps that hold the windows in place for many VW’s are made of a very cheap plastic.
 Sometimes when moisture gets in the door and then freezes, it expands and pushes the windows off the clamps - causing the windows to literally fall into the door.
 There are even reports of this happening when it gets hot outside, the windows apparently just slip off the clamps entirely.
 Classic.

 Volkswagen Is Aware of Window Clip Defect

 Volkswagen is aware of this defect and has extended the warranty on many of its cars to 7 years (for example, TSB #0603).
-Find out if your VW has an official service notification by searching through our database of technical service bulletins.

 You can call pretty much any authorized VW service shop and they’ll tell you this is a common issue.
 Here’s an official service report sent in by a user: